CSC375-Open-Source-Development/Animal-API-Python/README.md

 ## How to run this project?

 Use the command `python ./src/main.py` to run the project.
+Don't forget to activate your virtual environment beforehand!
 If it ran successfully, you should output containing a list of animal names from the API that have "cat" somewhere in their name.